 Online Registration Process for ICPTA Certificate, Fees & Documents

-ICPTA Certificate is a Certificate of Origin issued by the Directorate General of Foreign Trade in India.
-ICPTA Certificate ensures that the commodity meant to be exported is completely manufactured or produced in the originating country or the exporting country.
-In order to verify the goods, the exporter has to produce multiple documents before the DGFT to prove that the goods have been manufactured in India.
+The ICPTA Certificate is a Certificate of Origin issued by the Directorate General of Foreign Trade (DGFT) in India.
+The DGFT-issued ICPTA Certificate ensures that the commodity that is meant to be exported is completely and legitimately manufactured or produced in the originating or exporting country, providing verified authenticity to the origin of goods.
+To thoroughly verify the goods, the exporter is required to produce multiple essential documents before the DGFT authorities to prove that the goods have been genuinely manufactured in India, including detailed production records, raw material invoices, and other relevant supporting evidence that validate the entire manufacturing process.

 ICPTA Registration [SAMPLE]